 - If any symptoms arise, do not come to work; do not go to class.
 Contact the Health Center (students) or your supervisor (employee).

-- Testing abilities in the Health Center; more available if necessary.
+- Testing abilities in the Health Center for symptomatic students and those confirmed to be exposed; more available if necessary.

 - Contact tracing through trained employees and in conjunction with the PA Department of Health, if positive cases arise.